-- (1) A person is not to use any electronic, visual or vocal recording device or instrument to record the proceedings of the Council without the written permission of the presiding member. - (2) If the presiding member gives permission under subclause (1), he or she is to advise the meeting, immediately before the recording is commenced, that such permission has been given and the nature and extent of the permission.
+- (1) A person is not to use any electronic, visual or audio recording device or instrument to record the proceedings of the Council without the permission of the Presiding Member. - (2) If a person is permitted to record proceedings under this clause, the Presiding Member is to advise the meeting, immediately before the recording is commenced, that the recording is permitted and the extent of that permission.